alihijazy/building-recognition-in-satellite-images/README.md

 ![adjusted masks.png](https://github.com/alihijazy/building-recognition-in-satellite-images/blob/master/images/adjusted%20masks.png)

 ## Future Enhancements
-In the upcoming phases of our project, we aim to enhance the efficiency of the georeferencing process for downloaded Bing satellite images.
-Our goal is to introduce an automated georeferencing module, streamlining the task for users.
+In the upcoming phases of my project, I aim to automate the georeferencing process for downloaded Bing satellite images.
 This enhancement will eliminate the need for manual georeferencing efforts.
-The proposed module will either tap into the geographic information embedded in the image metadata or employ advanced image recognition algorithms.
-These algorithms will identify distinct features, such as road intersections or prominent landmarks, aiding in the precise spatial alignment of the image.

-By automating the georeferencing step, we anticipate significant time savings for users.
+By automating the georeferencing step, I anticipate significant time savings for users.
 This enhancement ensures that subsequent GIS operations can rely on accurate geographical referencing.
-As a result, our users can focus more on the digitization process, knowing that the georeferencing aspect is seamlessly handled by the system.
+As a result, users can focus more on the digitization process, knowing that the georeferencing aspect is seamlessly handled by the system.